This article has been updated from its original publication in 2016. Originally written by Rachael Oakes-Ash. Find out more about her here.

 Skiing in Australia is unique.
 Ski patrollers stop slope traffic to let wombats and echidnas cross, the tree stashes are held by native eucalyptus gum trees, and emus and kangaroos are regularly sighted roadside attractions.

-Once known for the wranglers who lassoed wild brumby horse herds on their rugged slopes, the mountains are now home to National Parks and six major commercial ski resorts across New South Wales and Victoria.
+Once known for the wranglers who lassoed wild brumby horse herds on their rugged slopes, the Snowy Mountains are now home to National Parks and six major commercial ski resorts across New South Wales and Victoria.

 NEW SOUTH WALES

 If you like a lot of terrain, then Perisher (pronounced "Pearish-ah") is your place.
 But 1,245 hectares (3,000 acres) across seven peaks comes at a price.
 The vertical rise is less than half that of neighboring Thredbo at 355 meters (nearly 1,200 feet), and the resort takes a fare bit of negotiating through T-bars and traversing.
 There are, however, a few high speed chairs thrown in to ease the pain, and the ski tube train links different areas if you don’t fancy skiing all the way back.